NethServer/docs/administrator-manual/en/webtop5.rst

 - add (+) -> :guilabel:`Services` -> :guilabel:`com.sonicle.webtop.core (WebTop)` -> :guilabel:`Resource` -> :guilabel:`CUSTOM_FIELDS` -> :guilabel:`Action` -> :guilabel:`MANAGE`
 - click **OK** then save and exit

-Authorized users will find the specific button available at the top right:
+Users who have this authorization will find the specific button available at the top right:

 .. image:: _static/webtop-cf1.png

-To create a new custom field, just fill the mandatory **Name** field and select the **Type**:
+To create a new custom field it is necessary to fill in at least the **Name** field and select the **Type**:

 .. image:: _static/webtop-cf2.png